Mesmerizing Monaco 🇲🇨

 The Beach |

 We spent about three days in Monaco and Beausoleil.
 It was on our second day when we were able to explore the micro-state well.
-It was then when we witnessed the real beauty of Monaco.
+It was then that we witnessed the real beauty of Monaco.
 Even its narrowest alleys were pretty, especially with the nearby Mediterranean Sea within view.

-A random alley in Monaco with a beautiful view of the sea
+A random alley in Monaco with a beautiful view of the sea |

-My aunt and sister joyfully posing for the camera
+My aunt and sister joyfully posing for the camera |

 Stunning Belle Epoque Buildings